 The Public Health Agency of Sweden is responsible for collecting and disseminating knowledge of children's health and inspiring the use of effective initiatives which promote health and prevent ill-health among children and adolescents.
 The monitoring of health of children and adolescents over time and how factors impacting health change over time are important instruments in this work.
 The Agency also participates in the "Health Behaviour in School-aged Children" (HBSC) study, a collaborative WHO project.

-The following report is in Swedish but contains a summary in English on page 8.
+Link to a report is in Swedish but contains a summary in English on page 8